ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 Back in the ancient days of 2011, [osu!stream](/wiki/osu!stream) was released onto the [App Store](https://apps.apple.com/us/app/osu-stream/id436952197) on iOS, and it has been maintained up until 2020.
 For many years people have been asking for an Android release, but ever since the start peppy knew this would not be an enjoyable experience due to audio latency issues that were deemed inevitable at the time.

 Well...
-12 years later and [ThePooN](https://osu.ppy.sh/users/718454) along with various open-source contributors finally made it happen!
+12 years later and ::ThePooN::{ user-id=718454 } along with various open-source contributors finally made it happen!
 You can now [download osu!stream](https://play.google.com/store/apps/details?id=sh.ppy.osustream&pli=1) on your Android phone and enjoy unique beatmaps with mechanics only found on osu!stream (one example being the hold circle).

 A few years back, all song DLCs were made free, so everyone will get a chance to fully experience osu!stream without needing to shell out money for the later additions to the song pool.
 Have fun!